Perspective | Poland’s prime minister thinks the U.S. needs to do more to help Ukraine

 Q. The current sanctions don’t totally cut off gas and oil?

 A. Yes.
-The sanctions have to really to be crushing.
+The sanctions have to really be crushing.
 What is so important is freezing and confiscating assets of the Russian oligarchs and Putin himself.
 The freezing as such is not good enough, because frozen assets can grow in value.
 The money of the Russian sovereign wealth fund and the Russian bonds lodged in central banks of Western countries should be confiscated and put into a fund to reconstruct Ukraine after the war.
 Putin has to understand that he is already losing hundreds of billions of dollars — and if he does not stop, he will lose even more.

 Q. You said recently that Poland would ask NATO to create a peacekeeping force.
 Can you elaborate?
 Do you want this peacekeeping force to fly over a humanitarian zone in western Ukraine?